Educational Leadership Skills Can Make You an Agent of Change

 In general, doctoral programs direct their students to uncover issues and propose research-based solutions.
 An Ed.D. encourages its students to then work to enact those solutions as their organization needs.
 Successfully navigating such changes takes a leader that knows how to transform instruction and education by pinpointing areas of growth, applying organizational theory, and even influencing their institution’s culture.

 When seeking a terminal degree, there is a likely chance that your motivations are a combination of personal, professional, and community-based.
 Let’s break these down to see how an Ed.D. program will develop your transformational leadership skills and help you achieve your goals:

-Personal development: We’ve mentioned the career-enhancing aspects of an educational leadership degree before in terms of the personal characteristics that the curriculum can strengthen.
-But the best educational leadership programs include transformational aspects such as networking, mentorship, and a diverse faculty and student body, all of which can broaden and amplify your knowledge and experience.
+Personal development: We’ve mentioned the career-enhancing aspects of a leadership degree before in terms of the personal characteristics that the curriculum can strengthen.
+But the best leadership degree programs include transformational aspects such as networking, mentorship, and a diverse faculty and student body, all of which can broaden and amplify your knowledge and experience.
 These vital program elements will give you the perspective to see where educational improvements can be made in your community and a variety of approaches to bring those changes about.

-Career advancement: Transformational leadership skills give you a competitive advantage because they allow you to demonstrate the ability to shape and optimize an institution at every level.
+Career advancement: Educational leadership skills give you a competitive advantage because they allow you to demonstrate the ability to shape and optimize an institution at every level.
 Positions that look for such skills may include: